ska-telescope/developer.skatelescope.org/src/tools/containers/base-images.rst

 Example Dockerfile
 ==================

-Below it is possible to see an example of a Dockerfile which install a virtual environment with poetry in the build image and that copy it to the runtime.
+Below it is possible to see an example of a Dockerfile which install a virtual environment with poetry in the build image and that copy it to the runtime using multi-stage builds.

 .. code:: Dockerfile